 - "Seed to Supper" (Cornell Cooperative Extension, Modified for New Mexico climate).
-Seed to Supper is a series of six classes for beginning gardeners who want to learn to grow food on a budget.
+Seed to Supper is a series of six classes for beginning gardeners who want to learn to grow food on a budget, adapted for use in the New Mexico climate.
 English, Spanish.
 Already purchased and adapted for NM climate.
+Plan to develop a version specific to our Native population (2022-2023).
 Print cost only.
-This curriculum is specifically designed for the senior population and focuses educational messages on physical activity and consumption of fruits and vegetables, which are important for New Mexico's senior population; - 2.
+This curriculum is specifically designed for the Older American population and focuses educational messages on physical activity and consumption of fruits and vegetables, which are important for New Mexico's Older American population; - 2.
 "My Plate for My Family" (USDA, FNS, SNAP-Ed).
 MyPlate for My Family is a resource that aims to provide nutrition education and prevent obesity, based on the Dietary Guidelines for Americans (DGA).
 Designed for nutrition educators, this resource includes a Handbook and Discussion Session lesson plans to encourage participants' dialogue about nutrition and physical activity.
 Also included are games, activities, and participant handouts that refer to the discussion topics.
 English, Spanish.
 Print cost only.
 This curriculum works well for the ICAN audience and is the most cost-effective series-based curricula available; - 3.
 Cooking Matters Adults (Share Our Strength, Cooking Matters).
 Cooking Matters helps families to shop for and cook healthy meals on a budget, as part of Share Our Strength's No Kid Hungry campaign.
 English, Spanish.
 Print and materials cost only.
 ICAN is the only implementing agency for Cooking Matters in New Mexico.
 This curriculum fits a need for rural areas where grocery stores are not nearby (food deserts).
-It allows a simulation in grocery store environments for label reading and nutrient density; - 4.
-"Eat Smart Live Strong" (USDA, FNS, SNAP-Ed Toolkit) Eat Smart, Live Strong is an intervention designed to improve fruit and vegetable consumption and physical activity among 60-74-year-olds participating in or eligible for FNS nutrition assistance programs.
+It allows a simulation in grocery store environments for label reading and nutrient density;

+- 4. "Eat Smart Live Strong" (USDA, FNS, SNAP-Ed Toolkit) Eat Smart, Live Strong is an intervention designed to improve fruit and vegetable consumption and physical activity among 60-74-year-olds participating in or eligible for FNS nutrition assistance programs.
 This resource was originally released in 2008 and was updated in 2013.
 Available in English and Spanish languages.
 Print cost only.
-This curriculum is specifically designed for senior populations and focuses educational messages on physical activity and consumption of fruits and vegetables, which are important for New Mexico's senior population. - 5.
+This curriculum is specifically designed for Older American populations and focuses educational messages on physical activity and consumption of fruits and vegetables, which are important for New Mexico's Older American population. - 5.
 Eating Smart Being Active (Colorado State University, 2017) Eating Smart Being Active is an evidence-based, healthy-eating, and active living curriculum.
 The curriculum is designed to be taught by paraprofessionals to limited-resource adult learners.
 Curriculum content is based on the latest research findings from the 2015-2020 Dietary Guidelines for Americans, MyPlate, and the 2008 Physical Activity Guidelines for Americans.
 Each of the nine (9) lessons is designed to be taught in sequential order.
 Activities include dialogue-based learning and hands-on activities.
 Lesson content includes physical activity, nutrition, healthy lifestyle choices, food preparation (cooking skill development), food safety, and food resource management.
 English, Spanish.
 Print cost only.
 ICAN uses this curriculum in working with pregnant and parenting teens who are living as adults, as it includes valuable messages at the teachable moment for this audience.